Chubek/chubek/README.md

 - [Equinox](https://github.com/Chubek/Equinox) -:> an e-graph library in C. It uses equality satuation and confruence closure to find equal terms, and rewrite them;
 - [Ekipp-Library](https://github.com/Chubek/ekipp-library) -:> a preprocessor construction library.
 Build your own preprocessors, with a header-only library.
 Includes `g3`, a preprocessor application that uses Ekipp;
 - [NuPERF](https://github.com/Chubek/nuperf) -:> A modern, retargetable perfect hashing library.
 Specs are written in Lua.
 You can define your own target language;
+- [Chomsky3 Library](https://github.com/Chubek/libchomsky3) -:> a regular expression library not focused on matching, rather, compilation.
+Compiles to JIT'd bytecode VM and C. Useful for lexical scanner generators;

 ## How to Contact Me